Shaky Axelsen survives badminton nail-biter in Thailand | Malay Mail

-BANGKOK, May 12 — Badminton world champ Viktor Axelsen fended off a gutsy assault from South Korea’s Heo Kwang-hee in a three-game thriller at Thailand’s Thomas Cup tonight.
+BANGKOK, May 13 — Badminton world champ Viktor Axelsen fended off a gutsy assault from South Korea’s Heo Kwang-hee in a three-game thriller at Thailand’s Thomas Cup on Thursday night.

 Denmark and South Korea were vying for a semifinal spot and earlier Japan knocked Taiwan out of the competition 3-2, as Kento Momota smashed rival Chou Tien Chen 21-18, 21-13.